JordanSlaman/anchorcms-docker/README.md

 ```
 ./setup.sh
 ```
-The third and fourth lines output the mysql passwords, they are also written to text files: '/mysql-root-pw.txt' and '/anchor-db-pw.txt' respectively.

-Make note of the mysql passwords and open another shell.
+Make note of the mysql password and open another shell. - the password is also recorded to '/mysql-root-pw.txt' if you ever need to grab it again.

 Commit your 'set-up' container to it's new home:

 find the ID with docker ps